Peddannat/ecommerce-microservices/README.md

 - Add payment-service for transaction handling.
 - Add notification-service for order status updates.
 - Add Swagger/OpenAPI documentation if not already present externally.
-- Add Dockerfiles and Docker Compose for one-command startup.[1]
+- Add Dockerfiles and Docker Compose for one-command startup.
 - Move secrets to environment variables or a config server.
-- Add unit and integration tests across services.[1]
+- Add unit and integration tests across services.
 - Add distributed tracing and centralized logging.
 - Add circuit breakers and retry policies for Feign clients.

 ## 🌟 Project Highlights

 This project demonstrates strong backend engineering skills through a practical microservices architecture with independent services, centralized gateway security, Eureka-based discovery, Feign-based communication, layered Spring Boot design, DTO-driven APIs, validation, and exception handling.
-It also reflects production-style concerns such as route centralization, service isolation, response standardization, and inter-service contracts, even though some production hardening items such as Docker, observability, and externalized secrets are still pending.[1]
+It also reflects production-style concerns such as route centralization, service isolation, response standardization, and inter-service contracts, even though some production hardening items such as Docker, observability, and externalized secrets are still pending.